mikepsinn/web3Hackathon/README.md

 - [Express] - fast node.js network app framework
 - [JWT] -web token authentication for logged in users
 - [bcrypt] - hashing of passwords and names of clients in DB for safety and security
+- [IPFS] and [FileCoin] NFT.Storage utilized for saving each NFT off-chain
+- [Remix] used to deploy Solidity Smart Contracts

 ## Usage